House

 Washing Machine ~ Heated Clothes-Drying Room ~ Boot Room

-We supply Washing-up Liquid, Tea Towels, Kitchen Hand Towels, Clothes Washing Powder
+We supply Washing-up Liquid, Tea Towels, Kitchen Hand Towels, Clothes Washing Balls

 Woodburning Stove ~ Large Supply of Logs and Kindling